synthesized-io/insight/docs/core/user_guide/rules.rst

 -----------

-When it is known apriori that a field in a dataset is related to others through a mathematical transformation, this can be enforced with an ``Expression`` rule.
+When it is known apriori that a field in a dataset is related to others through a mathematical transformation, this can be enforced with an :class:`~synthesized.common.rules.Expression` rule.
 This takes a string expression that can be parsed by `pandas.eval <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.eval.html>`__.

 .. ipython:: python
     :verbatim: